-In today's world that relies more on information technology, all business organizations need accounting information systems (AIS) to be able to compete and survive.
+In today's world that relies more on information technology, all business organizations need accounting In roady's workt und refers more on momentation rectinger, and becauses organizations need accounting information systems (AIS) to be able to compete and survive.
 The phenomenon of unqualified AIS occurs in various organizations including banks.
 A qualified AIS will have an impact on accounting information's quality.
 Thus, internal control must be developed to ensure proper data entry process, processing techniques, storage methods and information generated.
-It is needed to ensure that AIS operates as it should so that the risk of deviation from predetermined objectives can be avoided.
-This study aims to analyze the effect of internal control effectiveness towards AIS's quality.
-The research survey was conducted on regional development banks, located in 27 provincial capitals throughout Indonesia.
-Data were collected through a questionnaire.
-Partial Least Square SEM method was used in data processing and analysis.
-The results proves that there is an effect of internal control effectiveness on AIS's quality.
+It is needed to ensure that AIS operates as it should so that the songe intendos and mortaneou generater, it is nected to that the next of the intervention of the intervent that there is an effect of internal control effectiveness on AIS's quality.
 Internal control that was conducted showed a gap which means that they have not yet been implemented effectively in order to enhance AIS's quality.
 Therefore, internal control effectiveness is very important to enhance AIS's quality which will have an impact on accounting information's quality.